-In order to reduce the number of transformations necessary to integrate a certain number of languages, a special transformation architecture can be used.
+In order to reduce the number of transformations necessary to integrate languages, a special transformation architecture can be used.
 One of the most common is the use of a single pivot language P all other languages are translated to.
-In order to be able to preserve semantics, this pivot language has to cover all other languages.
+To preserve semantics, this pivot language has to be able to express all other languages; an adequate property p must then be used.
 More formally, the pivot approach is characterized by the following assumption:

-$$(2) \exists !
-P, \forall L, (L \prec P)$$
+$$\exists !
+P, \forall L, (L \preceq_p P) \tag{2}$$

-Probably the most prominent example of a pivot architecture is Ontolingua [?].
+Probably the most prominent example of a pivot architecture is Ontolingua [12].
 In this approach the Ontolingua language serves as a pivot language.

-However, translations are also performed from Ontolingua into less expressive languages leading to a loss of information the approach has often been criticized for.
+However, the approach has often been criticized for information loss during translations from the pivot language to less expressive languages.